Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player

+The shaded areas around the solid curves indicates the empirical performance variation during the Monte Carlo simulations.
+The gap between the regrets of trial-and-error learning and the other algorithms clearly indicates that the proposed algorithm is able to better adapt to the stochastic evolution of the contextual dimension.

-The shaded areas around each curve of the empirical average regret represents the variance of the regret incurred by repeated plays.
-The dashed curve ``$O(M\log_2^\delta(T))$'' represents the theoretical bound for the regret of TnE learning.
-We obtain a heuristic and tighter bound than that of (\ref{regret_bound_in_T}).
-Expressed in the same form as (\ref{regret_bound_in_T}), the heuristic regret bound has a set of parameters as $c_1M=200$, $c_2M=40$ and $\overline{C}_1=0$ for the considered game.
-As shown in Figure~\ref{fig_regret_evolution}, GoT is able to achieve a lower regret than MC with its expressiveness of heterogeneous arms, while TnE is able to achieve a lower regret with a much faster convergence rate than GoT.
+In Figure~\ref{fig_regret_evolution}, we compare the evolution of the average regrets of trial-and-error learning, MC and the GoT algorithm~\cite{bistritz2018distributed} in a slightly larger problem with 5 arms, as the total number of plays (horizons) $T$ increases.
+The dashed curve ``$O(M\log_2^\delta(T))$'' represents a heuristic regret bound in the same form as (\ref{regret_bound_in_T}), where the heuristic bound has a set of parameters as $c_1M=200$, $c_2M=40$ and $\overline{C}_1=0$ for the considered game.
+Apart from the similar finding that the two learning-based algorithms achieves a better performance than MC, it is worth noting from the simulation result that the proposed trial-and-error learning algorithm has a much faster convergence rate than GoT.